What is Ramadan?

 The Night of Power

-There are many ways to gain reward on this blessed night:
+In fact, there are many ways to gain rewards on this blessed night:

-- Ibadah: Concentrate on prayer and worship.
-The best du’a for this night is:
+- Perform Ibadah: practice prolonged concentration in prayer and worship.
+The best Du’a for this night is:

-SubhanAllah! there are such immense rewards to be gained in these blessed 10 nights.
+SubhanAllah!
+There are numerous rewards to be gained in these blessed 10 nights.
 Allah (SWT) has hidden knowledge of the exact night out of mercy for us.
-This enables us to increase in our worship in search of this honourable night by praying, making dhikr and du’a and in turn having our sins forgiven and gaining many rewards.
+This enables us to increase our worship in search of this honourable night through prayer, making dhikr and du’a, and being more present in our connection with our Maker.

 Let’s all make this Ramadan unforgettable for our Ummah.